 UEL Marks Transcript: In all cases where the module result confirmed by UEL's Board is not a pass, including inter alia a coursework component fail, a module fail, an academic breach or non-submission, these will remain recorded as such on your marks transcript on UEL Direct.
 CAT/GSE has no provision to amend or remove confirmed module results from your official marks record.

-ACADEMIC YEAR ASSESSMENT OVERVIEW (2022/23)
+6. ACADEMIC YEAR ASSESSMENT OVERVIEW (2021/22)

-Table 5.11 below gives a summary of summatively assessed coursework for each module (refer to Module Guides and Module Specifications for more detailed requirements)
+Table 6 below gives an indicative summary of summatively assessed coursework for each module (refer to Module Guides and Module Specifications for more detailed requirements)